 Interfaith Works is involved in many actions to support immigrants and refugees.
 We work closely with The South Sound Faith Network for Immigration and Refugee Support which consists of representatives from these area faith/spiritual communities:

-These congregations have come together to offer mutual support to congregations offering sanctuary to immigrants at risk of deportation They are supporting Temple Beth Hatfiloh, which is currently providing sanctuary to a victim of domestic violence and her child who fled their native Guatemala only to have their petition for asylum denied.
-Rather than face deportation, they have chosen to enter sanctuary while a legal remedy is sought.
-If you would like to support this work send your contribution to Interfaith Works and designate that it is for the “Sanctuary Fund” via the memo line or with a note, through Interfaith Works, P.O.
+These congregations came together to support Temple Beth Hatfiloh in providing sanctuary to a victim of domestic violence and her child who fled their native Guatemala only to have their petition for asylum denied.
+Rather than face possible separation and certain deportation, they chose to enter sanctuary while a legal remedy was sought.
+Although they are no longer housed in the synagogue, they continue to need sanctuary in the form of financial and emotional support.
+Their legal future and employment opportunities remain uncertain.
+If you are able to help support this family, please click on “Donate to the Sanctuary Fund” or mail your contribution to Interfaith Works and designate that it is for the “Sanctuary Fund” via the memo line or with a note, to Interfaith Works, P.O.
 Box 1221, Olympia, WA 98507. |

 Learning Right Relations (LRR) is a series of classes, auxiliary meetings and visits to Tribal sites aimed at addressing the historic marginalization and ongoing inequities of our Coast Salish neighbors.